XingxinHE/CSharp_Notes/0.StepByStep/README.md

 There are few things worth discussed.

-> ​	:pushpin:what should be the operand of `await`?
+> ​	📌what should be the operand of `await`?

 The thing right next to `await` is called operand, e.g. `doFirstLongRunningOperation` is the operand of `await`.
 The **operand must be a `Task`**.
 A.k.a.
 The return type of the method is `Task`.

-> ​	:pushpin:what is the mechanism behind?
+> ​	📌what is the mechanism behind?

 It is very similar to using `Dispatcher`.